 Rain Location: Leonard J. Kaplan Center for Wellness.

 I-Fest is made special by the university and community members who participate each year.
-There are several ways that you can get involved in this year’s I-Fest:
+There are several ways that you can get involved in I-Fest:

 - Language activities